Patternslib/Patterns/demo/slides/documentation.md

 You can use a ``footer`` element for presenter notes.
 These are pieces of plain text that are displayed in your browsers console when the slide is shown.

 ### Filters
-It's possible to put a filter in the URI to show only specific slides.
+It''s possible to put a filter in the URI to show only specific slides.
 Consider the following URI format:

     <a href="my-slides.html?slides=first-slide,last-slide">Run</a>